-In general, every SMBus/I2C device has a 7-bit device address, except for some devices that have extended 10-bit addresses.
+In general, every SMBus device has a 7-bit device address, except for some devices that have extended 10-bit addresses.
 When the master device sends a device address over the bus, the slave device with that address responds.
-The NCT214 has two address pins, ADD0 and ADD1, to allow selection of the device address, so that several NCT214s can be used on the same bus, and/or to avoid conflict with other devices.
+The ADT7461Ais available with one device address, 0x4C (1001 100b).
+An ADT7461A-2 is also available.